Drake & Friends

 Non-photographers are not waiting around for hours nor are they dragged out of bed at 4 a.m. to go to a sunrise photoshoot (unless they want to!).

 Any camera is acceptable, including smartphones.
-Automation for the beginner can make the trip fun and stress-free and, at times, increase creativity.
+Automation for the beginner can make the trip fun and stress-free – and even increase creativity.

 Participants who are very comfortable with their computer are encouraged to bring it along.
 Editing your images during the week can enhance your learning experience.
 We currently use Adobe Lightroom CC for our on-screen reviews sessions.
 You will learn new LR editing methods and workflow shortcuts during classroom reviews and critique.
 Even if you’ve used Lightroom, we highly recommend brushing up before the workshop by watching the free tutorials available on Adobe.com.